-- Create a directory in your Dropbox folder that is just for your Overleaf Git repos–you can keep multiple Overleaf projects in one Dropbox directory.
+- Create a directory in your Dropbox folder that is just for your LaTeX Git repos–you can keep multiple LaTeX projects in one Dropbox directory.
 Let’s call it

 - Now setup that Dropbox/Git directory as a second push-only remote.
-You won’t see your files in there because it’s a “bare” Git repo, but the history of all your files are recoverable from it in case your LaTeX git history gets messed up (as has happened to me with Overleaf!).
+You won’t see your files in there because it’s a “bare” Git repo, but the history of all your files are recoverable from it in case your LaTeX git history gets messed up.

 - Verify setup by